Poteet wins MLB debut, Marlins edge Diamondbacks 3-2

 TRAINER’S ROOM

-Marlins: 2B Isan Díaz was taken out of the game “as a precaution because he was feeling unwell and fatigued.”
+Marlins: 2B Isan Díaz was removed “as a precaution because he was feeling unwell and fatigued.”
 The team added that Díaz was cleared by a physician after he left the game.

 Diamondbacks: Put 1B Christian Walker (sore oblique) and Gallen (strained elbow) on the 10-day injured list.
 Arizona called up RHP Seth Frankoff and Young to take their places on the active roster.